 - Intercoms and video cameras

-Gates are another popular access control solution and come in numerous styles to meet your parking area’s needs.
-These options integrate with other measures for layered protection.
-Some examples include:
+Gates present an opportunity for another popular access control solution — gate access control systems — and come in numerous styles to meet your parking area’s needs.
+Gate access control measures for commercial parking spaces include:

 - Sliding gates with badge readers or code entry boxes.